nt246/NTRES6940-data-science/lecture_notes/lesson13-wrapup.md

 ## Agenda for today’s class

-  - Review of good practices
+  - A quick review of some good practices
   - Strategies for trouble-shooting and de-bugging
-  - Where and how to get help and connect with the R user community
+  - Where and how to get help
-  - Where to learn more
+  - Where to learn more and connect with the R user community
   - Important take-home messages

 <br>